TheIronWolfModding/rF2SharedMemoryMapPlugin/README.md

 * Readme is included
 * You had my permission via email

 Please also be aware, that Crew Chief will always ship with the latest version of the .dll and will overwrite .dll to match its version.
 I do not expect compatibility to break without game changing its model, aside from rF2Extended buffer, which contains stuff not directly exposed by the game.
-Every time layout of memory changes, second digit in Plugin version is incremented.
+Every time layout of memory changes, either of the first two digits in the Plugin version is incremented, which means clients might need an update.
+Monitor app is kept in sync with plugin.

 ## Current known clients
 * Crew Chief: https://github.com/mrbelowski/CrewChiefV4
 * SimHub: https://github.com/zegreatclan/AssettoCorsaTools/wiki
 * rFactor 2 Log Analyzer: https://forum.studio-397.com/index.php?threads/rfactor2-log-analyzer-ver-2-with-offline-and-league-championship-manager.48117/
+* Sim Racing Studio tools: https://www.simracingstudio.com/download

 ## Support this project
 If you would like to support this project, you can donate [here.](http://thecrewchief.org/misc.php?do=donate)

 # Release history

+09/04/2018 - v3.1.0.0

+  Plugin:
+  * Add $rFactor2SMMP_ForceFeedback$ buffer to map rF2ForceFeedback structure.
+Note that since it is a single value buffer, and it is updated at 400FPS, no synchornization is applied nor needed while reading it.

+  Monitor:
+  * Updated to expose FFB info.

 03/29/2018 - v3.0.1.0